 A Welcoming Community in an Anti-Gun State

-Our interview for December took place with Cheryl Nylen, CEO of Reloaderz NJ, located in the decidedly un-gun-friendly state of New Jersey.
+Our recent interview took place with Cheryl Nylen, CEO of Reloaderz NJ, located in the decidedly un-gun-friendly state of New Jersey.
 Only the third NSSF Five-Star Range in New Jersey, Reloaderz NJ is the first woman-owned shooting range in the State of New Jersey.

 The NSSF Five-Star facility, located in the town of Wayne and less than 30 miles from New York City, includes a 15-lane, 25-yard, climate-controlled indoor range designed to exceed all NSSF EPA, OSHA, NIOSH and NRA guidelines.
 The range features the latest in sports-shooting technology, with an AWD PRO targeting system from Action Target from which guests may choose nearly 30 different training scenarios.
 It employs a staff of 18 full and part-time employees and operates seven days a week.